wiseman-timelord/Chat-VulkanLlama/README.md

 ### USAGE (windows):
 * For Windows WSL:
 1) Download the Package: Download the package and extract it to a dedicated folder.
 Open the folder in Windows Explorer with Admin rights or a shell with Admin privileges.
-2) Install Requirements: Double-click `Install Requirements.bat`, this will install all required, packages and libraries.
+2) Install Requirements: Double-click `Install Requirements.bat`, this will install all required, packages and libraries, during which you must specify, GGML or GGUF, model support.
 3) Download Models: Download the required GGML `*.bin` chat model files and place them in the `./models` folder.
 Note that the required `config.json` is already present in the `./models` folder.
 4) Launch the Application: Double-click `Launch Llama2Robot.bat` to start the program.
 * Optional - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.